On the low ortho-to-para H2 ratio in star-forming filaments: Numerical setup

 \subsection{Microphysics}

-For the purpose of this study, we equipped the code with an on-the-fly non-equilibrium chemistry network, implemented via the public chemistry library \textsc{krome} \citep{Grassi14}.
+For the purpose of this study, we equipped the code with an on-the-fly non-equilibrium chemistry network, implemented via the public chemistry library \textsc{krome} \citep{Grassi2014}.
 The chemical network we employ is based on \citet{Grassi2017}, which is an updated version of that in \citet{Glover2010}.
 We include isomer-dependent chemistry, by employing the most up-to-date reaction rates \citep{Sipila2015,Bovino2019}.
 The final network includes 40 species: H, H$^+$, He, He$^+$, He$^{++}$, ortho-H$_2$, para-H$_2$, ortho-H$_2^+$, para-H$_2^+$, H$^-$, C$^+$, C, O$^+$, O, OH, HOC$^+$, HCO$^+$, CO, CH, CH$_2$, C$_2$, HCO, H$_2$O, O$_2$, ortho-H$_3^+$, para-H$_3^+$, CH$^+$, CH$_2^+$ , CO$^+$, CH$_3^+$ , OH$^+$, H$_2$O$^+$, H$_3$O$^+$, O$_2^+$ , C$^-$, O$^-$, electrons, plus GRAIN0, GRAIN-, and GRAIN+, which represent dust grains.
-A total of 397~reactions connects all these species, including ortho-to-para conversion by protons collisions (H$^+$ and H$_3^+$), adsorption and desorption of CO and water on the surface of grains \citep{Cazaux2010,Hocuk14}, ionisation/dissociation induced by impact with cosmic-rays, and dissociation of molecules induced by a standard interstellar radiation field (Draine flux, \citealt{Draine1978}), which includes self-shielding functions for H$_2$.
-Electron attachment and recombination of positive ions on grains are also included in the chemical network \citep{Walmsley2004}, with the Coulomb factor consistently calculated for the Draine flux \citep{Draine1987}, as well as H$_2$ formation on dust and dust cooling \citep{Grassi2014}, which are determined via pre-computed dust tables, in this case density-, temperature-, and $A_v$-dependent.
-The extinction parameter is defined as $A_{\rm v} = (10^{-3}n_{\mathrm{H}_2})^{\alpha}$, with $\alpha = 2/3$ \citep[see][]{Grassi2014}.
+A total of 397~reactions connects all these species, including ortho-to-para conversion by protons collisions (H$^+$ and H$_3^+$), adsorption and desorption of CO and water on the surface of grains \citep{Cazaux2010,Hocuk14}, ionisation/dissociation induced by impact with cosmic-rays, and dissociation of molecules induced by a standard interstellar radiation field (Draine flux, \citealt{Draine1978}), which includes self-shielding of H$_2$ \citep{Glover2010} and CO \citep{Visser2009}.
+Electron attachment and recombination of positive ions on grains are also included in the chemical network \citep{Walmsley2004}, with the Coulomb factor consistently calculated for the Draine flux \citep{Draine1987}, as well as H$_2$ formation on dust \citep[assuming an initial OPR of 3 at formation; see][]{Watanabe2010,Gavilan2012,Hama2013,Wakelam2017} and dust cooling \citep{Grassi2014}, which are determined via pre-computed dust tables, in this case density-, temperature-, and $A_v$-dependent.
+The extinction parameter is defined as $A_{\rm v} = (10^{-3}n_{\mathrm{H}_2})^{\alpha}$, with $\alpha = 2/3$ \citep[see][]{Grassi2014}, and the H$_2$ column density entering the H$_2$ self-shielding factor as $N_{\rm H_2}=1.87\times 10^{21} A_{\rm v}\,\rm cm^{-2}$ \citep{Grassi2014}.

 To consistently follow the thermodynamics of the gas, we further include: metal line cooling from CI, CII, and OI, CO rotational cooling, chemical cooling induced by endothermic reactions, H$_2$ roto-vibrational cooling, Compton cooling, continuum, plus chemical heating induced by exothermic reactions, photoheating, and cosmic rays-induced heating.
 Photoelectric heating is also included \citep{Bakes1994}, following recent modifications \citep{Wolfire2003}.
 A floor of 10\,K is imposed.
 In order to model cosmic-ray attenuation through the cloud, in our fiducial model we employ a variable cosmic-ray flux which depends on local column density, as in \citet{Padovani2018} (see Appendix~\ref{app:methods} for details).